roadtocode4u/spaceship/docs/icp/91-css/91-css.md

   <summary>31.
 What is the significance of the "float" property in CSS?</summary>
   <p>

-The "float" property in CSS is used to control the positioning and layout of elements within a document flow.
+The float property in CSS is used to position and align elements horizontally within their parent containers.
+When an element is floated, it is taken out of the normal flow of the document and positioned to the left or right of its container.

   </p>